ClickHouse/clickhouse-jdbc-bridge/README.md

 * Timeout

     Couple of timeout settings you should be aware of:
-    1. datasource timeout, for example: `max_execution_time` in MySQL and ClickHouse
+    1. datasource timeout, for example: `max_execution_time` in MariaDB
-    2. JDBC driver timeout, for example: `connectTimeout` and `socketTimeout` in [MySQL Connector/J](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-configuration-properties.html)
+    2. JDBC driver timeout, for example: `connectTimeout` and `socketTimeout` in [MariaDB Connector/J](https://mariadb.com/kb/en/about-mariadb-connector-j/)
     3. Vertx timeout - see `config/server.json` and `config/vertx.json`
     4. Client(ClickHouse JDBC driver) timeout - see timeout settings in ClickHouse JDBC driver